Faduma92/Good-README-Generator/README.md

 ## Installation Istructions
 Download Zip file
 ## Usage
-Answer questions in promt to have Readme dynamically created
+Answer questions in prompt to have README dynamically generated
 ## License(s)
+None
 ## How to Contribute
 Please contact me if you would like to contribute
 ## Authors